efchea1/Scalable-Plasma-Biomarker-Phenotyping-for-Alzheimer-s-Disease/README.md

 GitHub repository: [Scalable Plasma Biomarker Phenotyping for Alzheimer's Disease: Integrative ATN Framework, Unsupervised Clustering, and Deep Learning Approaches](https://github.com/efchea1/Scalable-Plasma-Biomarker-Phenotyping-for-Alzheimer-s-Disease)

 ### Transcriptomics integration (scaffolded)
-   - The repository includes commented code illustrating how transcriptomic data could be integrated using DESeq2 to relate ATN/latent structure to gene expression.
+* The repository includes commented code demonstrating how **DESeq2** could be used to integrate transcriptomic data with ATN or VAE latent structure.
-   - This section is intentionally scaffolded and not executed for this project.
+* This section is **not executed** in the current analysis.

 ### Running the Analysis
 **Full Pipeline**